Share:

 Bias identification

 From here, the platform analyzes the data through a complex process of data preprocessing, labelling, and statistical interpretation of the entire dataset.
 The platform automatically identifies and groups legally protected attributes in the UK and US such as age, nationality, race and sex, and from here determines any bias of the target variable within these groups.
-(Read more about these sensitive attributes in our previous blogpost).
+(Read more about these sensitive attributes in our previous blog post).

-This process normally takes just a few minutes and we provide a number of sample datasets to demonstrate this capability with the platform.
+This bias mitigation process normally takes just a few minutes and we provide a number of sample datasets to demonstrate this capability with the platform.
 It can also be launched multiple times to understand the biases across different target variables.

 Bias score